A History of Impact from Your Generous Giving

 Estes Park Health Living Center Hospital Bed Campaign 2017

 Because of generous gifts from individuals and businesses, Estes Park Health Living Center was able to purchase 35 new beds needed for their Residents.
 The Foundation raised $75,000 for this improvement.
 The longer, wider mattresses flip to allow Residents to choose a soft or firm side.
-In addition to providing comfort and support, the modern technology of these new beds, staff can now better maneuver and assist those in their care.
+In addition to providing comfort and support, with the modern technology of these new beds, staff can now better maneuver and assist those in their care.
 The Estes Park Health Living Center Residents now rest more comfortably, improving their overall quality of life.

 Infant Security Campaign 2016